 Follow these general recommendations for building a data processing pipeline:

-- Use Cloud Pub/Sub to minimize operational overhead, or consider running Apache Kafka as a managed service on GCP.
+- Use Pub/Sub to minimize operational overhead, or consider running Apache Kafka as a managed service on Google Cloud.

 - Consider writing your pipeline with Apache Beam to approach batch and stream through a unified programming model.

-If you have events or other data that you want to visually explore, clean, and prepare for analysis, consider using Cloud Dataprep.
-You don't need to write code, and Cloud Dataprep allows you to export Cloud Dataflow templates, which you can reuse and schedule.
+If you have events or other data that you want to visually explore, clean, and prepare for analysis, consider using Dataprep.
+You don't need to write code, and Dataprep allows you to export Dataflow templates, which you can reuse and schedule.